ankitlochantiwary/MOVIES-RECOMMENDER/README.md

 In the file their is a .zip file named movie-recommendation-sytem, unzip that and run it on any python supported IDE.

+You can also try implementing jupyter files in Jupyter notebook.
+It's always better to explore all the project yourself.

 NOTE : You will have to download libraries like numpy, pandas etc..
 If you haven't yet!